anhilema/EvilChaosGame/README.md

 This game was developed as a final project for C220 as part of a 48-hour game jam.

-When we considered the theme of ____, we thought about it this way:
+When we considered the theme of Corona, we thought about it this way:

 These are the struggles and surprises we encountered as we developed it: